Curious about viruses

 Text: Anders Nilsson.
 First published in Medicinsk Vetenskap nr 2 2020

 One of the striking features of COVID-19 is the big differences between how we react to being infected with SARS-CoV-2.
-Some show no symptoms while others get seriously ill and die.
-The international career-network Academic Positions interviewed Dr. Anna Smed-Sörensen, an associate professor at Karolinska Institutet, to find out more about the role played by the human immune system in the ongoing pandemic.
+Some show no symptoms, while others get seriously ill and die.
+The international career-network Academic Positions interviewed KI researcher Anna Smed-Sörensen to find out more about more.